AmirGoldental/MatlabQuickUI/README.md

 text Thank you!
 ~~~~

-The output from the example above woul be a string conating:
+The output from the example above would be a string containing:
 ```
 Panel 1 : {
               Check this;